No. 12 OSU ousts No. 2 Baylor in Big 12 Tournament semis

 Dosunmu shot 8 for 11 from the field, 7 of 9 from the line and added six assists and five rebounds.

-Illinois (21-6) has won 12 of its last 13 games and avenged a regular-season loss to Rutgers to advance to Saturday’s semifinals against the winner of No. 5 Iowa and Wisconsin.
+Illinois (21-6) has won 12 of its last 13 games and avenged a regular-season loss to Rutgers to advance to Saturday’s semifinals against No. 5 Iowa.

 Ron Harper Jr. scored 21 points and Jacob Young had 13 for the Scarlet Knights (15-11).